zarr-conventions/zarr-conventions-spec/README.md

 # FAQ

-- Why isn't `zarr_conventions_metadata` a top-level metadata key?
+- Why isn't `zarr_conventions` a top-level metadata key?
   - Creating a new top-level key would require a new extension point in Zarr, which in turn requires a lengthy ZEP process.
-  - By putting `zarr_conventions_metadata` in attributes, we affirm that it is outside of the purview of the Zarr spec itself; these conventions are purely "user" metadata.
+  - By putting `zarr_conventions` in attributes, we affirm that it is outside of the purview of the Zarr spec itself; these conventions are purely "adopter" metadata.
-  - Once the `zarr_conventions_metadata` mechanism has matured, we may attempt to promote it to a top-level metadata key in the future.
+  - Once the `zarr_conventions` mechanism has matured, we may attempt to promote it to a top-level metadata key in the future.

 - How should we handle pre-existing "implicit conventions" like [ome-zarr](https://ome-zarr.readthedocs.io/en/stable/) or Xarray's `_FillValue` encoding?
   - Our goal here is to create a robust conventions mechanism that will serve the community for many years to come.
 That is incompatible with also supporting implicit conventions.